vakilkunal/MH-Tools/README.md

 ### :earth_americas: [Map Solver and Mouse Finder](https://tsitu.github.io/MH-Tools/map.html)

-> Calculates ideal specific locations to hunt for any given list of mice.
+> Calculates ideal specific locations to hunt for a given list of mice.
 Based on Chad's and <a href="http://olf.github.io/mhmapsolver/" target="_blank" rel="noopener">Olaf's</a> solvers.

 **Bookmarklet:** Run the `Map` bookmarklet from the "Active Map - Mice" section of the UI.